HeLa: Cancer

 HeLa cells have been used in a number of cancer studies, including those involving sex steroid hormones, such as estradiol and other estrogens, and estrogen receptors, along with estrogen-like compounds, such as quercetin, which has cancer-reducing properties.
 There have also been studies on HeLa cells, involving the effects of flavonoids and antioxidants with estradiol on cancer cell proliferation.

-In 2011, HeLa cells were used in tests of novel heptamethine dyes IR-808 and other analogues, which are currently being explored for their unique uses in medical diagnostics, the individualized treatment of cancer patients with the aid of PDT, co-administration with other drugs, and irradiation.
+In 2012, HeLa cells were used in tests of novel heptamethine dyes IR-808 and other analogues, which are currently being explored for their unique uses in medical diagnostics, the individualized treatment of cancer patients with the aid of PDT, co-administration with other drugs, and irradiation.
 HeLa cells have been used in research involving fullerenes to induce apoptosis as a part of photodynamic therapy, as well as in in vitro cancer research using cell lines.
 HeLa cells have also been used to define cancer markers in RNA, and have been used to establish an RNAi Based Identification System and Interference of Specific Cancer Cells.

 In 2014, HeLa cells were shown to provide a viable cell line for tumor xenografts in C57BL/6 nude mice, and were subsequently used to examine the in vivo effects of fluoxetine and cisplatin on cervical cancer.

 Genetics

-In 1965, Henry Harris and John Watkins created the first human-animal hybrid by fusing HeLa cells with mouse embryo cells.
+In 1965, Henry Harris and John Watkins created the first human-animal hybrid by fusing HeLa cells with mouse Ehrlich ascites tumour cells.
 This enabled advances in mapping genes to specific chromosomes, which would eventually lead to the Human Genome Project.